Will-Java-FS/oscar-ramirez/week-3/day-2/README.md

 ```

 ## Type Guards
-- Type guards are special constructs that allow yout o narrow down the type of variablewtihin a specific scope
+- Type guards are special constructs that allow you to narrow down the type of variable within a specific scope
 - They help ensure that avariable is of a certain type before performing operations on it
     - This helps prevent runtime errors
 - For example, if we have a variable that can be a number or a string, we need to know which one it is before we can perform operations on it